 This per-hour Fargate pricing model is straightforward and easy to understand, but it also makes it more difficult to estimate how much a large project with high resource consumption will cost.
 Also note that you can significantly lower your Fargate costs by using spot pricing, in which your containers may be occasionally interrupted if AWS needs to reclaim the resources they’re using.

 As mentioned above, the community edition of Rancher is free and open-source to use under the Apache License.
 However, large teams that use Rancher in production will likely want to purchase a support plan from Rancher Labs.
-According to Rancher Labs co-founder Shannon Williams: “Pricing is based on the number of vCPUs under management in a Rancher deployment, and whether business hour, or 24×7 support is required.”
+According to Rancher Labs co-founder Shannon Williams: “Pricing is based on the number of vCPUs under management in a Rancher deployment, and whether business hours or 24x7 support is required.”
 Rancher’s pricing model is opaque, and interested users are encouraged to contact the company for a quote.

 AWS Fargate vs. Rancher Alternatives